obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Recurring Tasks.md

 -   [ ] Mow the lawn 🔁 every 2 weeks ⏳ 2021-11-11 📅 2021-11-13
 ```

-## Known Issues

-1. You can _not_ use rules where recurrence happens a certain number of times (`for x times`).
-Tasks doesn't link the tasks and doesn't know how often it occurred.
-2. You can _not_ use rules where recurrence ends on a specific date (`until "date"`).
-There is a bug in [`rrule`](https://github.com/jakubroztocil/rrule) where `until "date"` rules are not converted to the correct text.
-As a consequence, every subsequent task's "until" date will be one day earlier than the one before.
-We are tracking this in [issue #1818](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1818).
-3. If the highest priority date in a task does not exist (for example, due date is February 30th), when the task is completed the recurrence rule will disappear, and no new task will be created.
-This is detectable prior to completing the task by viewing the task in Live Preview: the recurrence rule will be hidden, and the date will be displayed as 'Invalid date'.

 ## Examples

 Examples of possible recurrence rules (mix and match as desired; these should be considered inspirational):